vsuresh95/audio_pipeline/README.md

 ## Setup Instructions

-This repo is included as a submodule of [ESP](https://github.com/vsuresh95/esp).
+This repo is included as a submodule of this branch of [ESP](https://github.com/vsuresh95/esp/tree/f_audio_baremetal).

 Or you could clone this repo standalone using the following command: